 You can check the organization and the project.

 If you click on the organization name, you can check the projects and the members, the usage situation, and the settings.

-- Projects: You can confirm, add, and duplicate projects.
+- Project: You can confirm, add, and reproduce projects.

-- Members: You can check members, add members, set permissions, etc. For details, see Method of Adding Members to the Organization/Project
+- Members: You can check members, add members, set permissions, etc. For details, see How to add members to the organization and project

-- Usages: You can confirm the number of projects, tests cases, and visual diff steps.
+- Usage situation: You can confirm the number of projects, tests cases, and visual diff steps.